geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/vms.md

 # Virtual Machines

-Let's start building our cloud with virtual machines.
-You could use bare-metal machines as well, the configuration would be the same.
+Let's start building our cluster.
+You can use either bare-metal machines or virtual machines - the configuration would be the same.
 Given that most readers (myself included) will be using virtual infrastructure, from now on I'll be referring strictly to VMs.

-I chose the "[Atomic](https://www.projectatomic.io/)" CentOS/Fedora image for the VM layer because:

-1. I want less responsibility for maintaining the system, including ensuring regular software updates and reboots.
-Atomic's idempotent nature means the OS is largely read-only, and updates/rollbacks are "atomic" (haha) procedures, which can be easily rolled back if required.
-2. For someone used to administrating servers individually, Atomic is a PITA.
-You have to employ [tricky](https://spinningmatt.wordpress.com/2014/01/08/a-recipe-for-starting-cloud-images-with-virt-install/) [tricks](http://blog.oddbit.com/2015/03/10/booting-cloud-images-with-libvirt/) to get it to install in a non-cloud environment.
-It's not designed for tweaking or customizing beyond what cloud-config is capable of.
-For my purposes, this is good, because it forces me to change my thinking - to consider every daemon as a container, and every config as code, to be checked in and version-controlled.
-Atomic forces this thinking on you.
-3. I want the design to be as "portable" as possible.
-While I run it on VPSs now, I may want to migrate it to a "cloud" provider in the future, and I'll want the most portable, reproducible design.
+!!! note
+    In 2017, I **initially** chose the "[Atomic](https://www.projectatomic.io/)" CentOS/Fedora image for the swarm hosts, but later found its outdated version of Docker to be problematic with advanced features like GPU transcoding (in [Plex](/recipes/plex/)), [Swarmprom](/recipes/swarmprom/), etc. In the end, I went mainstream and simply preferred a modern Ubuntu installation.

 ## Ingredients

 !!! summary "Ingredients"
     3 x Virtual Machines, each with:

-    * [ ] CentOS/Fedora Atomic
+    * [ ] A mainstream Linux OS (*tested on either [CentOS](https://www.centos.org) 7+ or [Ubuntu](http://releases.ubuntu.com) 16.04+*)
-    * [ ] At least 1GB RAM
+    * [ ] At least 2GB RAM
     * [ ] At least 20GB disk space (_but it'll be tight_)
     * [ ] Connectivity to each other within the same subnet, and on a low-latency link (_i.e., no WAN links_)